Top 10 Countries Investing in Miami Real Estate

 — From the World to Miami

 Miami's real estate market has proven resilient and appealing, evolving from its tourism-dependent roots to attracting diverse global investors.
-Despite decreased total spending from foreign buyers, Miami remains the premier choice for international investors, and inspires expats to learn how to remain in Miami for good.
+Despite decreased total spending from foreign buyers, Miami remains the premier choice for international investors,

 The breakdown of the top countries investing in Miami real estate, from Latin America to Europe, underscores the city's global appeal, driven by economic opportunities, cultural attraction, and even the presence of sporting icons like Lionel Messi.
 The convergence of favorable tax rates, a desirable climate, and outstanding properties ensures continued investment from the countries mentioned above and a bright future for Miami's real estate sector.